Criedes/SOA2019_Group6/api/README.md

-# How to use Service
+# How to run Service
 ### Set Up MongoDB
 1. make sure your computer be installed mongoDB and MongoShell started already.
  2. import mockup database use this command.